-The entire experience is fun for kids.
-Start with a scenic 4.3km gondola ride to the ski resort.
+The entire Sunshine Meadows experience is fun for kids.
+It starts with a scenic 4.3 km gondola ride to the ski resort.
 Once at the top, you take the Standish Express Quad chairlift.
 If you’ve been skiing with kids at Sunshine while visiting Banff in winter, this will be a fun experience to see it in the summer.

 There are several hiking trails to choose from within Sunshine Meadows.
 The easiest scenic route we recommend is Trail 2 (Standish Viewing Deck Loop) to Trail 3 (Rock Isle Junction) to Trail 1 (Rock Isle Road).